ZeyuLiao/BitcoinExplorer/README.md

 ### Main features
-Extract block information from bitcoin-core and upload the information to the rds mysql database run binary will create
+Extract block information from bitcoin-core and upload the information to the rds mysql database

-Binary file is located at [here](Ingestion/target/release/Ingestion) run binary with required rpc username and password
+run binary will create cheduled tasks to extract data every miniutes Binary file is located at [here](Ingestion/target/release/Ingestion)

+run binary with required rpc username and password
 ```
 Usage: Ingestion [OPTIONS] --user <USER> --pwd <PWD>